 By being part of a very successful company early in your career, you build a halo that not only leads to faster upward growth, but greater financial rewards as well.
-That’s important to us as your financial advisor because choosing the right job can add far more to your ultimate net worth than making good planning or investment decisions.
-For a complete explanation of our logic, we encourage you to read the post that accompanied our original list.
+It’s advice I have been giving my Stanford MBA students for 15 years.
+For a comprehensive view into all the career advice I give, I encourage you to read our Silicon Valley Career Guide.

-We built our list by surveying partners of the following 14 premier venture capital firms: Accel Partners, Andreessen Horowitz, Benchmark, DAG Ventures, Dragoneer, Greylock Partners, Index Ventures, Lightspeed, Kleiner Perkins Caufield & Byers, Matrix Partners, Ribbit Capital, Social Capital, Spark Capital, and Tiger Global.
-As always we may have missed a few companies, but we feel confident that our list is pretty all-encompassing.
+We built our list by surveying partners of the following 16 premier early and late stage venture capital firms: Accel Partners, Andreessen Horowitz, Benchmark, Coatue, Dragoneer, Greylock Partners, Index Ventures, Kleiner Perkins Caufield & Byers, Matrix Partners, Redpoint, Ribbit Capital, Social Capital, Spark Capital, TCV, Tiger Global and Unusual Ventures.
+As always, we may have missed a few companies, but we feel confident that our list is pretty all-encompassing.

 This year’s biggest observation